 Lynda Myers is stewardship and data coordinator.
 She earned a B.A. in Religion from Emory and Henry College.
 Before joining the VFH staff in 2002, she coordinated educational conferences for physicians and other medical professionals, and certification trainings for first-responders and the Environmental Protection Agency’s on-scene coordinators.
 She also spent two years organizing fundraising events for a local children’s museum.
 Lynda’s primary responsibilities are to manage stewardship efforts within the development office, gift tracking and acknowledgment, research, reporting, and database management.

-A native of Baltimore, Elizabeth Piper found her way back to Charlottesville in 2008 after a 15 year hiatus in London, DC and San Francisco.
+A native of Baltimore, Elizabeth Piper found her way back to Charlottesville in 2008 after a 15 year hiatus in London, D.C. and San Francisco.
 After receiving a BA in American Studies from the University of Virginia, Piper worked in Marketing and PR for architecture firms.
-For the past 15 years, she has cultivated a career in Development for a variety of industries including healthcare, performing arts, and higher education.
-Since 2010, Elizabeth has been VFH’s Director of Development, managing all aspects of fundraising for the organization.
+For the past 15 years, she has cultivated a career in development for a variety of industries including healthcare, performing arts, and higher education.
+Elizabeth joined VFH in 2010 as director of development, managing all aspects of fundraising for the organization.
 Prior, she established a major giving program for Historic Preservation at the University of Virginia.
-Outside of her day job, she keeps busy with travel, arts functions and last but not least, running around with her toddler daughter and precocious corgi.
+Outside of her day job, she keeps busy with travel, arts functions, and last but not least, running around with her daughter and precocious corgi.

 Director, Encyclopedia Virginia

 Peter Hedlund is the lead technologist at Encyclopedia Virginia.
 Hedlund’s responsibilities include identifying and incorporating engaging technologies into EV.
 Since 2008 Hedlund has implemented interactive mapping features, improved searching capabilities, virtual tours of historic sites and virtual reality imagery.
 Hedlund also teaches workshops intended to teach other humanities professionals how to use digital methods to tell their organizations’ stories.

 Media Editor, Encyclopedia Virginia